 I recently posted two blogs, “Why Selling Skills are Important for Accounting Professionals” and “How Accounting Professionals Can Become Better at Selling Their Services” that were the basis for a podcast I presented to the Pennsylvania Institute of CPAs.
-I will post the link to the podcast when it’s live.

 The moderator, Bill Hayes, asked me to discuss three steps firms should take to encourage their staff to improve their sales skills.
 In my last blog, I encouraged senior members of the firm to bring along younger members to “shadow” the older members and pick up on their sales techniques.
 Apart from that, I think firms can also do the following: